dotwebstack/dotwebstack-framework/service/openapi/README.md

 When defining an openAPI type, properties are restricted to a subset of the fields of the corresponding GraphQL type.

 # 1.1.5 Response properties template
-By using a response property template, it is possible to return properties that are not directly mapped from a GraphQL field.
+By using a response property template, it is possible to return properties that are derived from one or several GraphQL fields and environmental variables.
 A template can be assigned to a property by adding the extension field `x-dws-template` to a property of type `string`:
 ```yaml
 properties:
   identifier: